Safe Online Bid Optimization with Return on Investment and Budget Constraints: Introduction

-The advertisers' goal is usually to set \emph{bids} in the attempt to balance the tradeoff between achieving \emph{high volumes}, corresponding to maximizing the sales of the products to advertise, and \emph{high profitability}, corresponding to maximizing ROI.
-The companies' business units need simple ways to address this tradeoff, and, customarily, they maximize the volumes while constraining ROI to be above a given threshold.
-The importance of ROI constraints, in addition to standard budget constraints, is remarked by several empirical studies.
-We mention, \emph{e.g.}, the data analysis on the auctions performed on Google's AdX by~\citet{golrezaei2021auction}, showing that many advertisers take into account ROI constraints, particularly in hotel booking.
-However, no platform provides features to force the satisfaction of ROI constraints, and some platforms (\emph{e.g.}, TripAdvisor and Trivago) do not even allow the setting of daily budget constraints.
-Thus, the problem of satisfying those constraints is a challenge that the advertisers need to address by designing suitable bidding strategies.
+The advertisers' goal is usually to set \emph{bids} in the attempt to balance the tradeoff between achieving \emph{high volumes}, corresponding to maximizing the sales of the products to advertise, and \emph{high profitability}, corresponding to maximizing Return On Investment (ROI).
+The companies' business units need simple ways to address this tradeoff, and customarily, they maximize the volumes while constraining ROI to be above a given threshold.
+In addition to standard budget constraints (i.e., spent per day on advertising), the importance of ROI constraints has been highlighted in several empirical studies.
+We mention, \emph{e.g.}, the data analysis on the auctions performed on Google's AdX in~\cite{golrezaei2021auction}, showing that many advertisers take into account ROI constraints, particularly in hotel booking.
+However, no platform provides features to force the satisfaction of ROI constraints, e.g., in Meta, the constraints we might specify are in terms of ROI (called ROAS) for single subcampaigns.\footnote{\url{https://www.facebook.com/business/help/1113453135474912?id=2196356200683573}.} Notably, some platforms (\emph{e.g.}, TripAdvisor, and Trivago) do not even allow the setting of daily budget constraints.
+Thus, the problem of satisfying those constraints is a challenge that advertisers must address by designing suitable bidding strategies.
 In this picture, uncertainty plays a crucial role as the revenue and cost of the advertising campaigns are unknown beforehand and need to be estimated online by learning algorithms during the sequential arrival of data.
-As a result, the constraints are subject to uncertainty, and wrong estimations of the parameters can make the ROI and budget constraints be arbitrarily violated when using an uncontrolled exploration like that used by classical online learning algorithms.
-Such violations represent today the major obstacles to adopting AI tools in real-world applications as often considered unacceptable risks by the advertisers.
-Remarkably, this issue is particularly crucial in the early stages of the learning process as adopting algorithms with an uncontrolled exploration when a small amount of data is available can make the advertising campaigns' performance oscillate with a large magnitude.
-Therefore, to make humans trust online artificial intelligence algorithms, controlling their exploration accurately to mitigate risks and provide safety guarantees during the entire learning process is of paramount importance.
+As a result, the constraints are subject to uncertainty, and wrong parameter estimations can arbitrarily violate the ROI and budget constraints when using an uncontrolled exploration like that used by classical online learning algorithms.
+Such violations represent today the major obstacles to adopting AI tools in real-world applications, as advertisers often are unwilling to accept such risks.
+Remarkably, this issue is particularly crucial in the early stages of the learning process as adopting algorithms with an uncontrolled exploration when a small amount of data is available can make the advertising campaigns' performance oscillate by a large magnitude, which advertisers negatively perceive.
+Therefore, to make humans trust online artificial intelligence algorithms, controlling their exploration accurately to mitigate risks and provide safety guarantees during the learning process is paramount.